LambdaKappa/Linear-lib/README.md

 _Your compiler should see the path to **'include'** directory.
 If you are using the g++ compiler,_

-_create executable to make sure the compiler is aware of the code files inside of this directory._
+_create an executable to make sure the compiler is aware of the code files inside of this directory._

 ```JavaScript
 g++ -Iinclude <filename.cpp> -o <desired_executable_name>